Hula massacre: Shmuel Lahis later life and controversy

-After the Dulzin found out Lahis's actions he detained him and reported the crime to the brigade and sent a new officer to command the company.

 Dulzin's response to Yermiya's letter said that Lahis' past had been known to the Jewish Agency since 1961.
 It also revealed that when Lahis had applied to be registered as a lawyer in 1955 the matter had been examined by the Israeli Legal Council.
 It was decided that the act which was the reason for Lahis' trial at the military courts was "not an act that carries with it a stigma" (quoted by Dulzin, as translated by JPS).

+Commemoration

+During the 2024 Israeli invasion of Lebanon a memorial to the victims of the massacre was defaced by Israeli soldiers.